siddharthnobell/your_local_shop_database/README.md

 A simple web application to setup shops database
 * You login to portal where you can create your shops / resturants online and then add inventory to those
 * You can also add in where the shops are located and their operations timings
-* This is a simple POC which can be extrended and is built using python, flask and jinja2
+* This is a simple POC which can be extended and is built using python, flask and jinja2
 * And is one of the frist apps I had build while I was leaning flask in aound 2017-18

 The screenflow is as below